Last Updated on August 31, 2023

 It’s always good to have a rainy day option and I do love a game of bowling!
 Cherry Lanes in the Diamond Jo Casino is a good bowling alley.
 Despite being in a casino it’s family friendly.
 Park and enter through the main undercover garage, if you park in the outside car park you’ll have to cross through ‘security’ which of course children aren’t allowed in to.

 Go Zip Lining!

 Dubuque does indeed have a zip lining course and it’s a really good one!
+It’s actually one of my favourite Dubuque Iowa attractions!
 There are 9 zip lines including a dual racing zip line.
 The history of this area is fascinating and the guides make the tour a really fun experience!
 You can read my full review of Sky Tours Zip Lining here!

 Explore Crystal Lake Caves

 🗺6684 Crystal Lake Cave Rd, Dubuque, IA 52003, United States